Works of Fiction by K.R. Eaton

 Requisite Evil

-The killer hadn’t tried to evade capture.
+In this award-winning novel, the killer hadn’t tried to evade capture.
 There were clues and tons of evidence intentionally scattered about the crime scene.
 The plan’s success, in fact, depended on the killer’s capture.

 Retribution